-Pursuant to the proposed amendments, the number of shares of common stock that are available to be issued through awards made under the 2007 Director Plan or through the exercise of options granted thereunder will be increased from 280,000 shares to 430,000 shares.
+Pursuant to the proposed amendment, the number of shares of common stock that are available to be issued through awards made under the 2007 Director Plan or through the exercise of options granted thereunder will be increased from 430,000 shares to 580,000 shares.
+If any outstanding option under the 2007 Director Plan expires or is terminated, surrendered, or cancelled without having been exercised in full, the shares covered by the unexercised portion of such option will again be available for issuance under the 2007 Director Plan.